Victin1/Wordle/Wordle Concise/Working and Algorithm.md

 # About the Code
-The code functions to provide a classic menu-based version of the game of wordle.
+The code functions to provide a classic menu-based (dictionary pre-defined) version of the game of wordle.

 ## Algorithm:
 - The header files iostream, string, and random are included.